Aaron Judge Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros have the seventh-ranked team ERA among all league pitching staffs (3.92).
+- The Astros' 3.93 team ERA ranks eighth across all MLB pitching staffs.

-- The right-hander's most recent appearance came on Sunday against the Detroit Tigers, when he tossed five scoreless innings while giving up two hits.
+- The right-hander last appeared on Saturday against the Detroit Tigers, when he tossed five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.